- Relive the most famous day in French history – July 14th 1789 - through the eyes of the Heroes of the French Revolution!

 - Walk the route taken by the people who stormed la Bastille!

-- Enjoy our intimate walking tour of 8 people maximum.
+- Enjoy our intimate walking tour of 8 people maximum with your historian expert.

 - Take a complimentary coffee break with your welcomer in a typical French café.

 Heroes of the French Revolution – Historical Adventure Tour

 Our special French Revolution tour “Meet the Locals from the Past” does give you a unique opportunity to relive one of the most important day in French history: The storming of La Bastille.
 Here is how it works:

 - At the start of the tour, you’ll receive a Historical Character Card.